British Grand Prix: Silverstone to welcome full capacity crowd for Formula 1 race in July

 "The atmosphere is always great at the track and hopefully we can take another great race to the British Grand Prix."

-Silverstone staged two behind-closed-door races last summer but have been working closely with government officials to have fans return safely for 2021.
+Silverstone staged two behind-closed-door races last summer but have been working closely with government and local health officials to have fans return safely for 2021.

-"This is something we have all been working towards for months and I cannot wait to welcome a full capacity crowd back to Silverstone this July," said managing director Stuart Pringle.

-"Many of our fans rolled their tickets over from 2020 but they are now well placed to enjoy what is sure to be one of the highlights of the summer."
+Asked by Sky Sports News what the consequences might have been without a large crowd this year, managing director Stuart Pringle said: "We were going to go bust.
+As simple as that.

 The new-look British GP schedule